oscar-99/ml-tweezers/models.md

   - https://machinelearningmastery.com/sequence-classification-lstm-recurrent-neural-networks-python-keras/
   - https://arxiv.org/pdf/1809.04356.pdf - review
   - Equivalence with CNN?
+    - Basically very similar to image data kinda
   - Maybe start with predicting forces rather than radius
+  - Model is shown snippets and then predicts how much is needed to capture time information
   - Model is shown snippets and then predicts?
+  - Model the time series then drop into ml

 https://www.manning.com/books/deep-learning-with-python